ExpHP/lammps-sys/README.md

 # `lammps-sys`

-Automatically-generated Rust bindings for the C interface of LAMMPS, the [*Large-scale Atomic/Molecular Massively Parallel Simulator.*](http://lammps.sandia.gov/)
+Builds and generates Rust bindings for the C interface of LAMMPS, the [*Large-scale Atomic/Molecular Massively Parallel Simulator.*](http://lammps.sandia.gov/)

 ## Usage